NREL/SOEP-QSS-Test/Status.md

 ### OCT Version

-Unless otherwise indicated the findings below are based on this OCT version: 2020.1-1.18 with the OCT-stable-r19089_JM-r14295 update.
+Unless otherwise indicated the findings below are based on this OCT version: 2020.1-1.18 with the OCT-r23206_JM-r14295 update.

 #### OCT Update OCT-r23206_JM-r14295

-Not all models have been tested with this update yet but here is a summary of some changes observed:
+Summary of some changes observed:
 * The ACControl model (with all the when blocks) now builds and runs successfully
 * Some FMU builds give warnings like this (may be a code gen issue or a problem in the Buildings Library file):
   ```